 Staying competitive locally and internationally, while managing and mitigating risk, are the key challenges to businesses operating in an ever-changing environment.
 Global commerce has inevitably led to global disputes.
 With more than 1100 knowledgeable, skilled and focused litigation lawyers in our offices throughout the United States, Europe, the Middle East and Asia, Reed Smith has the experience and capabilities to meet these challenges.
-According to The Lawyer Global Litigation Top 50 2014, Reed Smith is the fifth-largest litigation firm in the world, based on the number of litigation lawyers.
+According to The Lawyer Global Litigation Top 50 2014, Reed Smith is the fifth-largest global litigation firm in the world, based on the number of litigation lawyers.

 In the BTI Litigation Outlook 2015, Reed Smith was ranked as best-suited to help in litigation in six of eight practice areas, including Class Actions and Torts, Complex Commercial Litigation, Complex Employment Litigation, Routine Employment Litigation, Intellectual Property and Product Liability.

 We are trusted legal advisers to leading international businesses around the world, helping clients navigate the complexities of operating in this fast-paced and constantly evolving marketplace.
 Our clients include financial services firms, insurers, life science companies, health care providers, retailers, media companies, technology companies and entrepreneurs, energy companies, transport and logistics operators, communications companies, manufacturers, universities, nonprofits, real estate developers, and municipalities, that rely on our experienced global litigation team for their most complex and high-stakes litigation matters.